lloc/touch-timeline-add/README.md

 touch-timeline-add
 ==================

-WordPress-Plugin: Addon for the Touch Timeline Plugin
+Addon for the Plugin (Touch Timeline for WordPress)[http://www.nikolaydyankov.com/] by Nikolay Dyankov